No matter who you are or what industry you work in, sooner or later, we all need a break.

-Another thing you’ll want to consider is how many days each employee will get under a paid time off policy.
-Most employers use a sliding scale that rewards employers who have been with the company for a long period of time with more paid time off days.
+One way you can determine how much PTO you should offer is to consider how long they have been at your organization.
+Most employers use a sliding scale that rewards employees who have been with the company for a long period of time with more paid time off days.

 Use the example below as a base for creating your own paid time off policy: